 TPU belongs to a group of next generation thermoplastic elastomers with properties that resemble a blend of rubber and plastics.
 TPU’s have a wide range of properties (non-toxic, durable, flexible) that make it appropriate for a number of applications.
 It is widely used in the medical field, specifically in oxygen masks and tubing, as well as more common household items such as some shoes, swimming goggles and inflatable toys.

 What makes TPU a standout choice for baby mats is it’s durability, flexibility and nil-toxicity.
 It is a completely inert material and doesn’t give off any nasty VOC fumes - this is particularly evident when you unbox a mat and it has absolutely zero smell.
-We know discerning parents want the absolutely best for their child and this is why we made the Mikro play mats with a non-toxic, European standard approved (EN71) material such as TPU.
+We know discerning parents want the absolutely best for their child and this is why we made the Mikro play mats with TPU - a non-toxic, European standard approved (EN71) material.

 PVC & EVA